 Objectives

-The objectives of this risk treatment plan are to minimise and manage project-related noise and vibration so as to:
+The objectives of this risk treatment plan are to minimise and manage project-related noise and vibration so as to: [EPA Comment: As per EPA’s cover letter the language across all of the risk treatment plans should be amended to reflect the intent of the New EP Act ]

+[EPA Comment: reference to the general environmental duty should be included]

 protect the health, wellbeing and amenity of residents and local communities

-protect the beneficial uses of the acoustic environment as defined in the SEPP N-1.
+protect the environmental values of the acoustic environment as defined in the Environmental Reference Standard.

-ensure compliance with the NIRV guideline.
+ensure compliance with the obligations under the EP Act 2017 and the EP Regulations 2021.

 The controls described in this risk treatment plan aim to reduce noise generation from onsite activities and materials handling to the extent practicable.